Group Exhibition "Peaceful Use of Time and Machines"

 8:15, 11:02, 5:46, 2:46...
 The clock that has stopped ticking becomes a symbol of the event that stopped time.

-It is the law of nature that shadows leave no trace, but the intense heat rays of the atomic bomb burned the "shadow of death" into the stone steps.
-If a painting was born from tracing the outline of the shadow of a lover going off to war, then the roots of art are cruel.
-In a world situation where absurdity is rampant and the world is in chaos, "Hiroshima" has lost the vocabulary and tolerance to accept contradictions.
-"Peace education" does not teach about Hiroshima's past as a military city since the Sino-Japanese War, or the time when it tried to build a "peace city" by promoting the "peaceful use" of atomic energy.
-I have always seen people make anti-nuclear appeals, saying "The Spirit of Hiroshima to the World," but when it comes to discussing our country's national security position or energy policy, they tone it down and become hesitant.
+It is the law of nature that a shadow leaves no trace, but the intense heat rays of the atomic bomb burned the "shadow of the dead" onto the stone steps.
+If the painting was born from tracing the outline of the shadow of a lover going off to war, then the roots of art are cruel.
+In a world situation where absurdity was rampant and the world was in chaos, "Hiroshima" lost the vocabulary and tolerance to accept contradictions.
+"Peace education" did not teach us about its past as a military city since the Sino-Japanese War, or the time when it tried to build a "city of peace" by promoting the "peaceful use" of atomic energy.
+Although people appeal for the anti-nuclear movement by saying "the spirit of Hiroshima to the world," I have always seen them tone it down and become hesitant when it comes to discussing Japan's national security position or energy policy.

 From cave paintings to media art, art has attempted to preserve fluid traces and convey non-existent existence.
 Even when the clock stops ticking, society continues to move busily, and images overflow and are eliminated.
 This leads to the rampant spread of propaganda that innocently spreads images of justice.
 To counter this, we must confuse the official memory that has been organized in a linear manner.
 By re-setting the axes of time and space, we must search for a path to the past before it was organized in a single layer.